fnt90/Munamii/README.md

 ![Carrot cupcake](public/images/cupcake/cupcake-006.jpg)

 ### Miscellaneous Credits

+Fonts found at ffonts.net

+Quantum font credited to <a href="https://fontbundles.net/art-design">Art Design</a>

+Opificio Regular Rounded credited to <a href="https://www.monofonts.com">MonoFonts.com</a>

 MailChimp service used to create newsletter subscription and provided a customizable contact form linked to by the Contact page.